kbob/kbob.github.io/_posts/2016-06-27-i-made-this-drum-machine.md

 [Grids](http://mutable-instruments.net/modules/grids).
 Mutable
 describes it as a "Topographic Drum Sequencer".
 The idea is that there's a 5×5 grid of rhythm sequences.
-You navigate through that map (topology) with X and Y controls to select a quartet of nearest rhythms to interpolate within.
+You navigate through that map (topography) with X and Y controls to select a quartet of nearest rhythms to interpolate within.
 It sounds weird, and it is, but the upshot is that you have two knobs to twist, and either one will change the module's rhythm in a semi-random but still musical way[^1].
 A big